Sqon/sqon/README.md

 > The following is information on what the schema definitions mean.
 For information on how this schema is actually used, you will want to read the [Bootstrap](#bootstrap) section of the specification.

 - The **path** field is the canonicalized, relative path to the file or directory.
 All paths that begin with `.sqon` are reserved by the specification.
+The `/` (forward slash) is always used as the directory separator.
+All paths are case sensitive.
 - The **type** field indicates the type of the path (e.g. file, directory).
 - The **compression** field indicates if a file has been compressed and by what scheme.
 - The **modified** field is a Unix timestamp for when the contents of the file were last modified.